-It’s for use in a VR headset such as the Samsung Gear VR, however, that such high resolutions come into their own.
-With the phone strapped into a pair of VR goggles, the screen mere centimetres from your eyes, and split in two (one-half per eye), the resolution you need for a crisp display skyrockets and every additional pixel counts.
+It’s for use in a VR headset such as the Samsung Gear VR; however, such high resolutions come into their own.
+With the phone strapped into a pair of VR goggles, the screen mere centimeters from your eyes and split in two (one-half per eye), the resolution you need for a crisp display skyrockets, and every additional pixel counts.

 In fact, even with such a high-resolution display, the Samsung Galaxy S7’s screen looks a touch grainy in its VR headset, so the extra resolution isn’t as over the top as it might at first appear.

 The quality of this new display is excellent, too.
-Samsung has long perfected the art of producing top-notch screens on its smartphones, somehow managing to tame the oversaturated colours typical of Super AMOLED technology, while delivering something that’s extraordinarily colour-accurate and incredibly punchy all at once.
+Samsung has long perfected the art of producing top-notch screens on its smartphones, somehow managing to tame the oversaturated colors typical of Super AMOLED technology while delivering something that’s extraordinarily color-accurate and incredibly punchy all at once.
 That doesn’t change here.

-Colour quality is excellent.
+The color quality is excellent.
 The phone has several different modes available to use, and it ships with the eye-catching Adaptive mode enabled.
-That’s the one I tested, and it delivers excellent figures.
+That’s the one we tested, and it delivers excellent figures.

 With auto-brightness disabled, brightness peaks at 354cd/m2, which doesn’t look all that great.
 As with previous Samsung handsets, though, that all changes when you enable auto-brightness.
 On a bright sunny day, the screen is capable of peaking much higher – up to 470cd/m2 – so it should be perfectly readable in most conditions.

-Samsung’s Adaptive mode also does an excellent job of presenting eye-popping graphics without looking too unnatural and covers 100% of the sRGB colour space.
+Samsung’s Adaptive mode also does an excellent job of presenting eye-popping graphics without looking too unnatural and covers 100% of the sRGB color space.

 Also unchanged is the glass-sandwich design and exotic, metallic finish that underpins it.
-In short, the Samsung Galaxy S7 looks just as good as the Galaxy S6 did last year – all shiny, flashy and glitzy glamour – catching the light in all sorts of interesting ways, and gleaming like freshly polished jewellery.
-Of all the smartphones I’ve tested over the years, the S7 feels like the most desirable – the most beautiful I’ve laid my hands on.
+In short, the Samsung Galaxy S7 looks just as good as the Galaxy S6 did last year – all shiny, flashy, and glitzy glamour – catching the light in all sorts of interesting ways and gleaming like freshly polished jewelry.
+Of all the smartphones we’ve tested over the years, the S7 feels like the most desirable.

 There are downsides to the Galaxy S7’s glossy finish, though: it looks terrible once covered in greasy fingerprints, and it picks them up quickly, too.
 This is a phone that you’ll be wiping several times a day on your shirt or trousers to keep it looking pristine.
 The good news is that the oleophobic coatings applied to the Gorilla Glass 4 mean it’s easy to banish the grease with a couple of scrubs and get it back looking its best.

 All the buttons remain in the same locations as on the Galaxy S6.
-I’m glad to see the home button and fingerprint reader is still below the screen in the centre – I’m not a huge fan of rear-mounted controls.
 The phone’s single speaker and headset jack flank the phone’s micro USB socket.
-The volume buttons are on the left edge, the power button on the right, and the combined SIM card and microSD tray are on the top edge of the phone.
+The volume buttons are on the left edge, the power button on the right, and the combined SIM card and microSD tray are on the phone’s top edge.

-Flip the Galaxy S7 over and look at the rear, and you’ll begin to see the first of the physical differences between this phone and last year’s Galaxy S6.
-First, the much-publicised camera “hump” has been reduced in size, from around 1.6mm on last year’s model to 0.46mm here.
+Flip the Galaxy S7 over and look at the rear, and you’ll begin to see the first of the physical differences between this phone and the Galaxy S6.
+First, the much-publicized camera “hump” has been reduced in size, from around 1.6mm on last year’s model to 0.46mm here.